 Pick a task and material to implement it

 To use Donder’s Method of Subtraction, one first needs a mental operation of interest, and a pair of tasks thought to differ in terms of the operation.
-For current purposes, this video explores the ability to resolve conflicts between different sources of information —an important aspect of our ability to exert self-control on our own behavior.
-We’ll use the Stroop task as a basis for measuring the time it takes to resolve a conflict between information sources.
+For current purposes, this video explores the ability to resolve conflicts between different sources of information —an important aspect of the ability to exert self-control on behavior.
+The Stroop task is a good basis for measuring the time it takes to resolve a conflict between information sources.

 The Stroop task can easily be programmed on a computer, but one nice feature is that it can also be implemented with just a few index cards and magic markers.

-So, the first things we’ll need are four magic markers, one each in red, yellow, blue, and green.
-We’ll also need two large index cards and a stopwatch.
+So, the first things needed are four magic markers, one each in red, yellow, blue, and green, and also two large index cards and a stopwatch.

 Making the ‘No Conflict’ stimuli

 2.1 Take one of the index cards, placing it in front of you so that the lines are horizontal.
-Fold it in half creating a vertical meridian.
-We’ll make two columns of stimuli.
+Fold it in half creating a vertical meridian for two columns of stimuli.

 2.2 On each line in the left column, write in clear, capital letters one of the four color-terms, ‘RED, YELLOW, BLUE, GREEN.’
 Ink each word using its corresponding magic marker.
-You want to pick colors to more-or-less randomly.
-It might be easier to do this by rolling a die with one of your four colors assigned to each number.
+You want to pick colors more-or-less randomly.
+It might be easier to do this by rolling a die with one of the four colors assigned to each number.

 2.3 Repeat 2.2 on each line of the right column, aligned with the crease in your card.